Band energy landscapes in twisted homobilayers of transition metal dichalcogenides: Abstract

 \section{Abstract}

 Twistronic assembly of 2D materials employs the twist angle between adjacent layers as a tuning parameter for designing the electronic and optical properties of van der Waals heterostructures.
-Here, we study how interlayer hybridization, weak ferroelectric charge transfer between layers and piezoelectric response to deformations set the valence and conduction band edges across the moir{\'e} supercell in twistronic homobilayers of MoS$_2$, MoSe$_2$, WS$_2$ and WSe$_2$.
-We show that, due to the lack of inversion symmetry in the monolayer crystals, bilayers with parallel (P) and anti-parallel (AP) orientation of unit cells display contrasting behaviors.
-For P-bilayers at small twist angles we find band edges in the middle of triangular preferential stacking domains.
-In AP-bilayers at marginal twist angles the band edges are located in small regions around the intersections of domain walls, giving highly-localized quantum dot states.
+Here, we study how interlayer hybridization, weak ferroelectric charge transfer between layers, and piezoelectric response to deformations set the valence and conduction band edges across the moir{\'e} supercell in twistronic homobilayers of MoS$_2$, MoSe$_2$, WS$_2$ and WSe$_2$.
+We show that, due to the lack of inversion symmetry in the monolayer crystals, bilayers with parallel (P) and anti-parallel (AP) unit cell orientations display contrasting behaviors.
+For P-bilayers at small twist angles we find band edges in the middle of triangular domains of preferential stacking.
+In AP-bilayers at marginal twist angles ($\theta_{AP} < 1^\circ$) the band edges are located in small regions around the intersections of domain walls, giving highly localized quantum dot states.